jrosain/metarocq/DOC.md

 - The "len" databases which gathers all relevant length lemmas (mainly list length lemmas relevant to the operations).
-This database is large (> 100 lemmas) for a given theory (PCUIC or Template-Coq) and it is advisable to not mix together both databases, as autorewrite would become very slow.
+This database is large (> 100 lemmas) for a given theory (PCUIC or Template-Rocq) and it is advisable to not mix together both databases, as autorewrite would become very slow.
-  BEWARE: If working in the PCUIC theory, do not require anything besides the BasicAst and utils modules from the Template-Coq module.
+  BEWARE: If working in the PCUIC theory, do not require anything besides the BasicAst and utils modules from the Template-Rocq module.
 - The "pcuic" rewrite and auto database gathers lemmas helping solving side-conditions of typing judgements.